google/truth/README.md

 Introduction
 ------------

-Truth is a proposition framework suitable for testing assertions and assumptions.
+Truth is a testing framework suitable for making assertions and assumptions about code.
 Truth adopts a fluent style for your test propositions, is extensible in several ways, supports IDE completion/discovery of available propositions, and supports different responses to un-true propositions.
 Truth can be used to declare assumptions (skip the test if they fail), assertions (fail the test), and expectations (continue but report errors and fail at the end).

 While intended to work with JUnit, Truth can be used with other testing framework with minimal effort.
 Truth is released as a maven artifact through a custom repository (it will be released to repo1.maven.org soon), and is licensed with the Apache 2.0 open-source license.
 As such, you are free to use it or modify it subject only to the terms in that license.

 Installation
 ------------